juanrubiocobeta/juanrubiocobeta/README.md

 # Hi, my name is Juan Rubio Cobeta

-I'm a **Mathematics graduate** based in Zaragoza, Spain, currently applying my analytical skills at a local bank.
+I'm a **Mathematics graduate** based in Zaragoza, Spain, currently applying my analytical skills in the Risk Management Department at a local bank.

 I specialize in data analysis and predictive modeling, with a passion for transforming complex data into practical solutions using `Python`, `R`, and `SQL`.
 I'm always looking for new challenges where I can solve real-world problems.